-Dr Stephen Pullinger, Senior Partner (at the time of inspection) at Long Bennington Medical Centre said:
+Dr Stephen Pullinger, Senior Partner (at the time of inspection in 2016) at Long Bennington Medical Centre said:

 "The result shows the hard work and determination by all of our staff to provide the highest quality safe services to all of our patients.
 Hard work, compassion and patient centred care has been our bedrock for many years and is one that we would continue to build on in the future.”